2022 Eminent Researcher Award

 The Mona Tobias Award

-The LDA Mona Tobias Award is presented to a person who has made an outstanding contribution to Australian education of people with learning difficulties, in the areas of leadership, research, practice, teacher and community education.
+The LDA Mona Tobias Award recognises a person who has made an outstanding contribution in Australia to the education of people with learning difficulties, in leadership, research, practice, teacher and/or community education.
+It is with great pleasure that LDA announces that in 2023 the Mona Tobias award will be presented to Julie Philips.

 For further information about Mona Tobias and list of previous recipients of the Mona Tobias Award click here.